vavoor/pipifax-lang/pipifax-spec.md

 Pipifax has these data types:

-- signed 32-bit integers implemented as two's complement
+- Signed 32-bit integers implemented as two's complement - keyword is `int`
-- 64-bit floating point numbers in the IEEE 754 encoding
+- 64-bit floating point numbers in the IEEE 754 encoding - keyword is `double`
-- Strings (see section Notes below)
+- Strings (see section Notes below) - keyword is `string`
-- Arrays of fixed length (the first element is the element with index 0)
+- Arrays of fixed length (the first element is the element with index 0) - indicated with square brackets (see example below)

 ```
 var i int               # i is a variable of type integer